 There was no romantic expression of regret at abandoning the venerable wood container for beer.
 This was the postwar era, a time suffused with optimism in science and the prospects of growth and progress.
 A generation would pass before the loss of wood casks would be rued – by some, under influence of 1960s nostalgia for pre-industrial practices.

 In 1951, Jane’s column in the Maryborough Chronicle covered the brewery.
-The industrial tour, of breweries or other plants, or mines, was a staple of journalism since the mid-1800s.
-The genre has withered in our day with the multiplicity of media, and the green focus since the 1970s.
+The industrial tour, of breweries or other plants, or mines, was a staple of journalism since the 1800s.
+The genre has withered today with the multiplicity of media, and the green focus.

-Yet, the old tour reports are of great interest, both inherently and to show how society was fixed on growth and especially job creation then.
-A regional brewery like NAB could, in 1951, employ 400 people and the complement was to be increased by 50%, wrote Jane.
+Yet the old reports are of good interest, inherently and to show how growth and especially job creation were considered vital to society then.
+A regional brewery such as NAB could, in 1951, employ 400 people!
+And the complement was to be increased 50%, wrote Jane.

-The report combines a facts and figures approach, with engaging observation.
-As so often for such reportage there was no focus on beer types.
-Still, it appears the beer types mentioned were still produced, a palette of Australian brewing then.
+The story combines facts and figures with engaging observation.
+As so often for such reportage then, there is no focus on beer types.
+Still, it appears the brands I’ve mentioned were still produced, a palette of Australian brewing at the time.

-Sugar, a longstanding ingredient in Australian brewing, was mentioned (via I should add Trove Newspapers, as all news references herein).
+Sugar, a longstanding ingredient in Australian brewing, is mentioned (story I should add Tvia rove Newspapers, as all references herein):

 Huge stores contain the bags of barley and the 160 lb. bags of sugar — 200 bags of barley and 120 bags of sugar are the basic daily consumption.
 In following up the processes, we were ushered into rooms of 112 degrees and then into another about 30 or 35 degrees.

-Note how mastery over temperature was by now a given.
-This is only 50 years after more or less frontier conditions still obtained in marginal rural breweries.
+Note how temperature control is now a given.
+This is only 50 years after more or less frontier conditions still applied in marginal, rural breweries.

-I calculated a use of 1:2, sugar to malt.
-It was consistent with what F.G.
-Ward of Tooth’s reported in the 1890s, see my previous post.
+I calculate a use of 1:2, sugar to malt.
+This is consistent with F.G.
+Ward’s report in the 1890s, see my previous post.

-I suspect that since the country brewing days of John Farrell the sugar percentage had climbed in Australian brewing.
-A one-third proportion perhaps was settled on as the best combination of efficiency and taste factors.
+I suspect that since the “country” brewing days of John Farrell, the sugar percentage had climbed.
+One-third was likely settled on as the best combination for efficiency and taste.

-Jane described well how the onset of glass-lined aging tanks, and in general new materials, including the aforesaid kilderkins, were becoming industry standard.
-But in this one instance, though, we do see I think a tinge of regret for the old wood days.
-Jane explained how the handsome furniture in the hospitality centre was made from what we now call re-purposed wood.
+Jane describes well how glass-lined aging tanks and the aforesaid kilderkins were becoming the industry standard.
+In this case though we do see I think some tinge of regret for the old wood days.
+Jane explained how the handsome furniture in the hospitality room was made from what today we call re-purposed wood.

 What attracted me was the beautiful furnishings including tables and chairs, which had all been made from discarded wooden vats which had done service in that capacity for 25 years before being made into really handsome and solid furniture.
 The timber was Kauri Pine from New Zealand.

-Kauri pine, favoured for some production uses in older breweries and not just in Antipodes, was given new aesthetic life, at least. by an imaginative designer.
+Kauri pine was favoured for some production uses in older breweries, and not just in the Antipodes.
+Here, it was given a new, aesthetic life, by an imaginative designer.